Why LeBron’s Uninterrupted teamed with Dazn to tell the story behind the Canelo-Kovalev fight

 The emphasis of the game is often just the game, with the drama residing in the playing of it—a dunk, a home run, a touchdown, a goal.
 It’s usually enough to catch even the most casual of eyeballs.

-But despite all the differences between sports and entertainment, it’s still the emotional connection and characters that turn sports fans into fanatics.
+But despite all the differences between sports and entertainment, it’s still the emotional connection and characters that turns sports fans into fanatics.

 LeBron James and Maverick Carter know this.
 It’s why their media company Uninterrupted was founded on the idea of “More than an athlete,” that those playing these games are three-dimensional human beings with compelling stories to tell.
 By telling these stories, fans can only become more invested in the games and sports.